etothexipi/mlb_bet_notebooks/README.md

 - Build Random Forest model to predict winner and looser of future games given pre-game matchup stats.
 Use potential payouts/losses as weights in model training.

 ### Outcome
-- Was never able to outperform the average moneyline prediction but near ROC AUC points of moneyline prediction probability
+- Was never able to outperform the official betting odds prediction but came near ROC AUC of official odds.
+This is equivalent to almost breaking even if betting in real life (assuming $1 bet per match).